-- Action must be taken to ensure that (box) pallets or other outer packages are in a good condition (not damaged) and that maximum permissible loads for these assets are taken into account. - Packages must have correct labels and markings affixed. - Hazard and handling labels must be taken into account. - Heavy items must be positioned lowest in any stack of cargo and are not to be in an overhang position (unless planned). - Loads must be built in a stable way (lighter items must be piled on heavier items in a stack). - Open spaces must be filled with smaller packages loads should be homogenous to avoid any movement. - Dangerous goods shipments that leak or are damaged must not be loaded and damaged or leaking shipments known to or suspected of containing dangerous goods must not be touched until the hazard is known.

-Spreading and shoring:

-- Dense cargo must be spread over a wider area. - The weight of the cargo must be distributed evenly over the base surface area. - Sufficient shoring must be used (to reduce footprint of concentrated loads or distribute weight over a wider area); - Additional shoring must be added to allow unloading and loading at other locations.
+- Packing: - Action must be taken to ensure that (box) pallets or other outer packages are in a good condition (not damaged) and that maximum permissible loads for these assets are taken into account. - Packages must have correct labels and markings affixed. - Hazard and handling labels must be taken into account. - Heavy items must be positioned lowest in any stack of cargo and are not to be in an overhang position (unless planned). - Loads must be built in a stable way (lighter items must be piled on heavier items in a stack). - Open spaces must be filled with smaller packages loads should be homogenous to avoid any movement. - Dangerous goods shipments that leak or are damaged must not be loaded and damaged or leaking shipments known to or suspected of containing dangerous goods must not be touched until the hazard is known. - Spreading and shoring: - Dense cargo must be spread over a wider area. - o The weight of the cargo must be distributed evenly over the base surface area. - Sufficient shoring must be used (to reduce footprint of concentrated loads or distribute weight over a wider area); - Additional shoring must be added to allow unloading and loading at other locations. - Waterproofing: Any approved waterproofing, absorbent and/or insulating material must be laid on the aircraft pallet or on the aircraft container floor as required by the type of cargo or operator concerned.